allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ### 3.5.
 Loan Characteristics <a name="loan"></a>

-Other variables relate more to the loan characteristics.
+The rest of variables relate more to the loan characteristics.
 Below are some comparisons of the quantiles for loans ending in default v.s. non-default.

-__Loan Gross Disbursement__ - Non-default loans seem to have higher notional amounts.
+* __Loan Gross Disbursement__ - Non-default loans seem to have higher notional amounts.

 | Quartiles    |    Default | Non-Default |
 |--------------|-----------:|------------:|
 | 100% maximum | $4,362,157 | $11,446,325 |